superedge/website/content/en/docs/Components/tunnel.md

 title: "tunnel"
 linkTitle: "tunnel"
 description: >
-  A network tunnel to proxy cloud-to-edge network connection.
+  A network tunnel to proxy network requests between cloud and edge.
 ---

 Tunnel acts as the bridge between edge and cloud.
 It consists of **tunnel-cloud** and **tunnel-edge**, which is responsible for maintaining persistent cloud-to-edge network connection.
-It allows edge nodes without public IP address to be managed by Kubernetes on the cloud for unified operation and maintenance.
+It allows edge nodes with no public IP assigned to be managed by Kubernetes on the cloud to obtain unified and centralized operation and maintenance.

 ## Architecture Diagram